EasyHealth Living

 • Label reading is important when grocery shopping.
 Check the total carbohydrates on the label in order to stay in your ideal carbohydrate range.
 Try to focus on measuring carbs and eating non-starchy vegetables, lean meats and unsaturated fats.
 Eating 3 medium size meals each day and 1-2 snacks will also help stabilize blood sugar.

-• Be sure to ask your health care provider for individualized advice regarding any changes you would like to make in your eating habits including cooking tips, lower carb snacks and eating out with diabetes.
+• Be sure to ask your healthcare provider for individualized advice regarding any changes you would like to make in your eating habits including cooking tips, lower carb snacks and eating out with diabetes.
 Planning ahead will increase your chances of success regarding your diet and will help you include diabetes friendly comfort foods.

 A close up of a food label